SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: Related Work

 \section{Related Work}

 \textbf{Traditional point cloud upsampling methods.} Traditional methods have tried various optimization strategies to generate the upsampled point clouds without using deep learning models.
-For example, Alexa \textit{et al.} \cite{alexa2003computing} upsampled point set by computing the Voronoi diaframs and adding points at vertices of this diagram.
-Afterwards, Locally optimal projection (LOP) operator \cite{lipman2007parameterization,huang2009consolidation} has been proved to be effective for points resampling and surface reconstruction based on $L_1$ median, especially for point sets with noise and outliers.
+For example, Alexa \textit{et al.} \cite{alexa2003computing} upsampled the point set by computing the Voronoi diagram and adding points at the vertices of this diagram.
+Afterward, the locally optimal projection (LOP) operator \cite{lipman2007parameterization,huang2009consolidation} has been proved to be effective for point resampling and surface reconstruction based on $L_1$ median, especially for point sets with noise and outliers.
 Furthermore, Huang \textit{et al.} \cite{huang2013edge} introduced a progressive strategy for edge-aware point set resampling.
 To fill large holes and complete missing regions, Dpoints \cite{wu2015deep} developed a new point representation.
-In general, all these methods are not data-driven, which heavily rely on shape priors, such as normal estimation and smooth surface assumption.
+In general, all these methods are not in a data-driven manner, which heavily relies on shape priors, such as normal estimation and smooth surface assumption.